enricomarchesin/dockerised-kubernetes/README.md

 ## Download Docker images for preloading them

-To save time and bandwidth, you can download the minimum set of images needed to startup the cluster
+To save time and bandwidth, you can download the minimum set of images needed to startup the `k3s` cluster using the script:

 ```sh
 ./docker/images/save.sh